vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Saturday 2025-12-13, I skipped jogging and strength exercises.
 This was because I spent the morning and early afternoon wrapping up a somewhat complex task.
 I did do hand gripper exercises.

+## 2025-12-15: skipped all exercises

+On Monday 2025-12-15, I skipped all exercises to be able to fit in some work in the morning and then do potatoes prep (that I needed to do because I was out of cooked food).